outpaddling/desktop-installer/NetBSD/getting-started.md

     -   mkfs.exfat does not seem to work properly
     -   newfs requires manual use of disklabel first
 -   Add more configuration options to desktop-installer
+-   Binary updates for the NetBSD base system

 ## System requirements